ellgott/Chalmers-Poker/README.md

 - returns winner indexes as an array of size one (winner) or larger (split pot)
 - prints results as it checks but this can be manuevered
 - bugs might be found... but I don't think so

+Check.Winner() returns scalar or array with the index of the player who has won